 SCALE BUILD UP IN HOT TUBS

-Calcium carbonate deposits create scale build up in hot tubs and have an unattractive rough feel as scale builds up on the hot tub surface.
 If scale build up in hot tubs is present in the spa circulation system it can cause a reduction in flow and heater efficiency.

 Actions to be Taken: